andrew/ultimate-awesome/README.md

 - [awesome-curriculum-learning](https://github.com/Openning07/awesome-curriculum-learning) - Some bravo or inspiring research works on the topic of curriculum learning.
 - [awesome-smartnic](https://github.com/opensmartnic/awesome-smartnic) - A curated list of awesome smartnic tutorials, papers and projects.
 - [awesome-webxr-development](https://github.com/Pico-Developer/awesome-webxr-development) - Building blocks for WebXR apps.
-- [awesome-german](https://github.com/willianpaixao/awesome-german) - A great source of information to learn and practice German as a foreign language. :de:.
+- [awesome-readwise](https://github.com/Scarvy/awesome-readwise) - A curated list of awesome Readwise libraries, plugins, software, and resources.
 - [awesome-taxonomy](https://github.com/mickeysjm/awesome-taxonomy) - A curated resource for taxonomy research.
 - [awesome-cryptocurrency-security](https://github.com/nongiach/awesome-cryptocurrency-security) - 😎 Curated list about cryptocurrency security (reverse / exploit / fuzz.).
 - [awesome-interactive-math](https://github.com/ubavic/awesome-interactive-math) - A curated list of tools that can be used for creating interactive mathematical  explorables.